zio/zio/docs/guides/migrate/migration-guide.md

     In _Service Pattern 2.0_, layers are defined in the implementation's companion object, not in the interface's companion object.
 So instead of calling `Baz.live` to access the live implementation we call `BazLive.layer`.

 4. **Accessor Methods** — The new pattern reduced one level of indirection on writing accessor methods.
-So instead of accessing the environment (`ZIO.access/ZIO.accessM`) and then retrieving the service from the environment (`Has#get`) and then calling the service method, the _Service Pattern 2.0_ introduced the `ZIO.serviceWith` that is a more concise way of writing accessor methods.
+So instead of accessing the environment (`ZIO.access/ZIO.accessM`) and then retrieving the service from the environment (`Has#get`) and then calling the service method, _Service Pattern 2.0_ introduced `ZIO.serviceWith` that is a more concise way of writing accessor methods.
 For example, instead of `ZIO.accessM(_.get.baz(input))` we write `ZIO.serviceWithZIO(_.baz(input))`.

-The _Service Pattern 1.0_ was somehow complicated and had some boilerplates.
-The _Service Pattern 2.0_ is so much familiar to people coming from an object-oriented world.
-So it is so much easy to learn for newcomers.
-The new pattern is much simpler.
+_Service Pattern 1.0_ was somewhat complicated and had some boilerplate. _Service Pattern 2.0_ is much more familiar for people coming from an object-oriented world.
+It is simpler and easier to learn for newcomers.

 ### Other Changes